<img alt="" src="https://secure.wild8prey.com/217006.png" style="display:none;">

 Lesson 2

-Short, digestible content for social media was a big favourite in 2020/21, as were videos, webinars and interviews with industry experts.
-The use of original research and refreshing old content by taking a new, more creative angle also helped businesses to gain larger audiences and reengage customers on topics that may have been perceived as stale.
+Short, digestible content for social media are a big favourite, as are videos, webinars and interviews with industry experts.
+The use of original research and refreshing old content by taking a new, more creative angle also help businesses to gain larger audiences and reengage customers on topics that may have been perceived as stale.

 Personalisation was a key differentiator

-Digital marketing helped companies to collect real-time data that enabled them to respond to their environment much faster than competitors.
-By studying interaction history, preferences and past engagement with campaigns, marketers could send relevant content to customers.
-This helped to endorse positive brand association and offer genuine value to the individual.
-At a time when many organisations were sending generic, repetitive messages to customers, inbound marketers focused on creating hyper-personalised experiences for buyers that made purchasing easy and convenient.
+Digital marketing helps businesses gather real-time data that enables them to respond to their environment much faster than competitors.
+Analysing interaction history, preferences and previous engagement with campaigns allows marketers to deliver personalised relevant content to their prospective buyers.
+This helps to foster positive brand relationships and provide real value to individuals.
+At a time when many companies were addressing generic, repetitive messages to customers, inbound marketers were already focused on creating hyper-personalised experiences that made researching and buying easier and more convenient.
+Lesson learned:

 Lesson 3